American Show Racer

-The American Show Racer pigeon (also known as the Show Pen Racer, and nicknamed the "Bird of Dignity.") is a breed of domestic pigeon that began in the early 1950s with the finest Racing Homers, selectively bred for their breed type.
+The American Show Racer pigeon (also known as the Show Pen Racer, and nicknamed the "Bird of Dignity.")
+It began being crafted over 100 years ago in the United States with selective breeding.
+It is primarily considered a show breed of form rather than racing.
+The Show racer along with other varieties of domesticated pigeons are all direct descendants of the rock dove (Columba livia).
 Pigeon historian Wendell Levi mentions Show Pen Racers in his book The Pigeon.
 He describes the early development of the breed in the United States and early breeders of the variety.
-In 1952, The American Show Pen Racer Club was formed at the National Show held in Des Moines, Iowa.